Anaheim Truck Accident Lawyers

 Fatal crashes involving large trucks occurred most often in rural areas and on Interstate highways.
 About 54 percent of all fatal crashes involving large trucks occurred in rural areas, 27 percent occurred on Interstate highways, and 13 percent fell into both categories by happening on rural Interstate highways.

-The 13.49 fatal large truck crashes per million people in the United States in 2020 was a 27 percent increase from 10.6 in 2010.
+The 13.49 fatal large truck crashes per million people in the United States in 2020 were a 27 percent increase from 10.6 in 2010.
 There was an average of 1.12 fatalities in fatal crashes involving large trucks.

-Common Causes of Anaheim Trucking Accidents
+Common Causes Of Anaheim Trucking Accidents

 • Driver fatigue

-• Driving under the influence (DUI) of alcohol or drugs
+• Driving under the influence (DUI)

 • Distracted driving